futuregrid/manual/doc/source/hpc.rst

 To execute an MPI program on xray we use a special program called aprun in the submit script.
-Additionally we have some special resource specifications that we can pass along, such as mppwidth and mppppn.
+Additionally we have some special resource specifications that we can pass along, such as mppwidth and mppnppn.
 An example is the following program that will use 16 processors on 2 nodes::

         $ cat job.pbs